About Morgan

 She/Her/Hers

-I received my master’s degree in clinical social work from Columbia University as well as a bachelor’s degree in psychology and leadership from the University of Richmond.
-While in graduate school, I interned at New York Presbyterian’s adult partial hospitalization program where I led CBT/DBT groups and provided individual counseling.
-Since graduating in 2019, I have worked in private practices in New York City serving teenagers, adults, and parents looking for guidance in supporting their anxious teens.
-I am licensed in the states of New York, California, and Colorado.
-I am passionate and skilled at utilizing evidence-based interventions to target OCD and anxiety-related disorders as well as emotion dysregulation and trauma.
+I received my master’s degree in clinical social work from Columbia University and my bachelor’s degree in psychology and leadership from the University of Richmond.
+During graduate school, I interned at New York Presbyterian’s adult partial hospitalization program, where I led CBT and DBT groups and provided individual counseling.

 While working at my first group practice, I received extensive training in empirically supported therapies including Exposure and Response Prevention for OCD (ERP), Acceptance and Commitment Therapy (ACT), Habit Reversal Therapy for BFRBs (HRT), and several interventions for trauma (STAIR-NST, Prolonged Exposure, and Cognitive Processing Therapy).
 I am also a member of the International OCD Foundation.